Description:

 - A sample code reference is provided here for quick modification by copying and pasting.

-- The links are constructed using regular HTML tags.
-A reference to the image is possible if the resource is located within the FlowWright\Image folders.
-Click on "Preview" to view the SQL statement, as shown below.
-By default, only the top 10 records are displayed as result sets.
+- The links are created using standard HTML tags.
+A reference to the image is possible if the resource is located in the FlowWright\Image folders.
+Click "Preview" to view the SQL statement, as shown below.
+By default, only the top 10 records are displayed in the result sets.

 - Configure the Column Definitions as shown in the graphic below.
 The image column should be mapped to the "EMPTY" control in the dropdown.
-In this example, the hyperlink column is mapped to an editable control, but it can be configured as read-only in the Form design view if necessary.
-The "key-field" feature helps update or delete the row, and it should always be mapped to a unique column.
+In this example, the hyperlink column is mapped to an editable control, but it can be set to read-only in the Form design view if needed.
+The "key-field" feature enables row updates or deletions and should always be mapped to a unique column.

-- Save the process definition, create a process instance, and execute.
-Then, render the task to view the EditGridData form.
-Finally, click on the image or the first name link to render the form instance.
+- Save the process definition, create a process instance, and execute it.
+Then render the task to view the EditGridData form.
+Finally, click the image or the first name link to render the Form Instance.

 Definition Sample: